sourcegraph/sourcegraph-public-snapshot/doc/admin/how-to/redirecting_public_repositories.md

-# Federation: redirecting to Sourcegraph.com for public repositories
+# Redirecting to Sourcegraph.com for public repositories

 Sourcegraph instances can be configured to redirect users to [Sourcegraph.com](https://sourcegraph.com) for public repositories.
-This offloads the work of mirroring, analyzing, and indexing public repositories from your Sourcegraph instance.

-Example: If federation is enabled, a user on your Sourcegraph instance who tries to access a public repository at `https://sourcegraph.example.com/github.com/my/publicrepo` will be redirected to the same repository on Sourcegraph.com `https://sourcegraph.com/github.com/my/publicrepo`.

-Regardless of whether federation is enabled, private repositories are always handled entirely by your own Sourcegraph instance.

-### Benefits

-Enabling federation has the following benefits:

-- It offloads the work of mirroring, analyzing, and indexing public code to Sourcegraph.com, so your own instance's performance and resource consumption are unaffected.
-- Users get full code intelligence for all supported languages on Sourcegraph.com, even if your instance only has code intelligence enabled for a subset of languages.
-- Sourcegraph.com will show users more cross-repository references to code (via the "Find references" feature) than your instance because Sourcegraph.com's index is already very large.
-Building a comparable index of public code on your instance would require a lot of time and resources.
-- It eliminates the risk of cloning and building public, untrusted code on your own instance (which may be running inside your private network).
-Sourcegraph.com applies strict isolation and resource quotas to mitigate this risk on our own infrastructure.
+This is called [federation](../background-information/federation.md).

-### Configuration
+## Configuration

+To enable federation on your Sourcegraph instance:

+- TODO

+## Prevent public repository redirects

+To disable public repository redirects:

+- Navigate to **Site admin** -> **Site configuration**.
-The `disablePublicRepoRedirects` [site configuration](../config/site_config.md) option disables redirection.
+- Set [`disablePublicRepoRedirects`](../config/site_config.md#disablepublicredirects) option disables redirection.